Graph modification for edge-coloured and signed graph homomorphism problems: parameterized and classical complexity: Introduction

 \section{Introduction}

 Graph colouring problems such as \textsc{$k$-Colouring} are among the most fundamental problems in algorithmic graph theory.
-Problem \textsc{$H$-Colouring} is a homomorphism-based generalisation of \textsc{$k$-Colouring} that is extensively studied~\cite{B18,FV98,HN90,Marx}.
-Considering a fixed graph $H$, in \textsc{$H$-Colouring} one asks whether an input graph $G$ admits a homomorphism (an edge-preserving vertex-mapping) to $H$. \textsc{$k$-Colouring} is the same problem as \textsc{$K_k$-Colouring}, where $K_k$ is the complete graph of order $k$ (the order of a graph is its number of vertices).
+The problem of \textsc{$H$-Colouring} is a homomorphism-based generalisation of \textsc{$k$-Colouring} that is extensively studied~\cite{B18,FV98,HN90,Marx}.
+Considering a fixed graph $H$, in \textsc{$H$-Colouring} one asks whether an input graph $G$ admits a homomorphism (an edge-preserving vertex-mapping) to $H$.
+Observe that \textsc{$k$-Colouring} is the same problem as \textsc{$K_k$-Colouring}, where $K_k$ is the complete graph of order $k$ (the order of a graph is its number of vertices).

 We will consider parameterized variants of \textsc{$H$-Colouring} where $H$ is an edge-coloured graph.
 We say that a graph is \emph{$t$-edge-coloured} if its edges are coloured with at most $t$ colours.
-We allow loops and multiple edges, but multiple edges of the same colour are irrelevant in $H$.
+In this paper, all (edge-coloured) graphs may have loops and multiple edges, but multiple edges of the same colour are irrelevant.
+(Thus by \emph{graph} we effectively mean \emph{multigraph}.)
 We sometimes give actual colour names to the colours: red, blue, green.
 For $2$-edge-coloured graphs, we will use red and blue as the two edge colours.
 A standard uncoloured graph can be seen as $1$-edge-coloured.
-For two edge-coloured graphs $G$ and $H$, a homomorphism from $G$ to $H$ is a vertex-mapping $\varphi:V(G)\to V(H)$ such that, if $xy$ is an edge of colour~$i$ in $G$, then $\varphi(x)\varphi(y)$ is an edge of colour~$i$ in $H$.
+For two edge-coloured graphs $G$ and $H$, a {\em homomorphism} from $G$ to $H$ is a vertex-mapping $\varphi:V(G)\to V(H)$ such that, if $xy$ is an edge of colour~$i$ in $G$, then $\varphi(x)\varphi(y)$ is an edge of colour~$i$ in $H$.
 Whenever such a $\varphi$ exists, we say that $G$ maps to $H$, and we write $G\ecto H$.